 Galangal is often confused with ginger, but it’s actually an aromatic root with a tender peel and woody flesh.
 It does look slightly similar to ginger with similar spice notes, but the rich, earthy flavor of galangal is something that ginger cannot replicate.
 I recommend looking for younger galangal when shopping, which is best identified by its thinner peel.

-- 1” piece ginger, peeled
+- 1-inch piece ginger, peeled

-- 4 cups low-sodium chicken broth
+- 4 cups low sodium chicken broth

-- 1 lb. peeled deveined raw shrimp
+- 1 lb. raw shrimp, peeled and deveined

 - 1/2 lb. scallops